Radiator-Labs/fuota-fragmentation-rs/parity-robustness-check/README.md

-  -d, --detailed               Output the detailed JSON output -c, --count <COUNT>          Number of test cycles to execute [default: 1] -s, --size <SIZE>            Size of the fragments [default: 40] -p, --parity <PARITY>        Amount of parity fragments as a fraction of the number of data fragments [default: 0.45] -s, --skip-rate <SKIP_RATE>  Percent of fragments to not skip [default: 0.02] -h, --help                   Print help
+  -d, --detailed               Output the detailed JSON output -c, --count <COUNT>          Number of test cycles to execute [default: 1] -s, --size <SIZE>            Size of the fragments [default: 40] -p, --parity <PARITY>
+    Amount of parity fragments as a fraction of the number of data fragments [default: 0.45] -r, --rate-skip <RATE_SKIP>
+    Percent of fragments skip randomly throughout the transmission [default: 0.02] -b, --burst-rate-skip <BURST_RATE_SKIP>
+    Percent of fragments skip in one burst during the transmission [default: 0.0] -h, --help                   Print help
   -V, --version                Print version
 ```